tfresource/tfresource-website/src/topics/Pricing.md

 ## Attributes of Pricing

-THIS PAGE will consider methods and strategies for incorporating both pricing and tolling in travel models. **Tolling strategies** involve the imposition of fees for the use of a roadway facility; examples include fixed fees that motorists pay—usually based on the numberof axles or vehicle weight—to cross a bridge or tunnel or drive on a tolled highway facility.
+This page considers methods and strategies for incorporating both pricing and tolling in travel models. **Tolling strategies** involve the imposition of fees for the use of a roadway facility; examples include fixed fees that motorists pay—usually based on the numberof axles or vehicle weight—to cross a bridge or tunnel or drive on a tolled highway facility.
 Tolling strategies are used primarily as a revenue source to finance and expedite the implementation of needed transportation improvements.

 ::: tip
 Pricing regimens are invariably comprised of a combination of attributes.